vochihieu8320/IDS_GROUP11_2022/README.md

    </span><br>
   <span>
   we will crawl data on the ITviec website.
 From that we will analyze the data about salary, company and skills that are needed to give a general vision of the IT career path in Viet Nam.<br>
+  Language: Python.<br>
-  Language: using python programming language Tools: Python, Jupyter Notebook, some libraries like  Pandas, Selenium, Numpy, Matplotlib, Seaborn, Scikit-learn,...<br>
+  Tools: Python, Jupyter Notebook, some libraries like  Pandas, Selenium, Numpy, Matplotlib, Seaborn, Scikit-learn,...<br>
 Goal: Apply the knowledge of data science to solve real-world problems.
   </span>